Gretel Bergmann: Life and career

 Bergmann was banned from the Berlin Olympics despite matching the high-jump record of 1.60 metres (5 feet 3 inches) to qualify and having spent two years on the team, starting in 1934.
 However, two weeks before the opening of the Olympics, she received a letter from the German sports authorities that she was being removed from the national team for under-performance.
 She was not replaced; instead, Germany fielded only two high jumpers: Dora Ratjen, who was later revealed to be a man who had been raised as a girl, and Elfriede Kaun.
 Bergmann's accomplishment was stricken from the record books some weeks later.

-In 1937, Bergmann emigrated to the United States, settling in New York City,[9] where she won the U.S. women's high jump and shot put championships, and in 1938 she again won the high jump.
+In 1937, Bergmann emigrated to the United States, settling in New York City,[9] where she won the U.S. women's high jump (1.51 metres) and shot put championships, and in 1938 she again won the high jump (1.57 metres).
 Afterwards, she set other priorities to get her soon to be husband, Bruno Lambert to emigrate to the USA.
 They married that year.
 Her sports career ended after the entry of the United States into World War II.
 In 1942, she received United States citizenship.

 Plaque in the house Rudolstädter Strasse 77, Berlin-Wilmersdorf.
 In translation, the plaque reads:

 In 1933, having jumped 1.51 m in Stuttgart and 1.55 m in Ulm, she was one of the best high jumpers inside Germany.
 On 27 June 1936, she tied the German record with 1.60 m and rose to world prominence.
 However, because of her Jewish origins, the Nazis prevented her from taking part in the 1936 Berlin Olympics.
 In 1937 she left Germany forever.